bagart/laradock-multi/Readme.md

 cd laradock-multi
 ```

-### Autoconfigure and Auto-deploy
+### Install, Autoconfigure and Auto-deploy (local use also)
-You cal automate Configure, Upgrade and download `Laradock` with command
+You can automate Configure, Upgrade and download `Laradock` with command
 ```bash
 cmd/deploy.sh
 ```